HHS/meshrdf/sparql-and-uri-requests.md

 ---
 ### SPARQL Endpoint Requests

 Our SPARQL endpoint has the following base URL: http://id.nlm.nih.gov/sparql.
 All SPARQL query requests for data should be sent to the SPARQL endpoint.
 We also offer a [SPARQL query editor](http://id.nlm.nih.gov/query) for writing and running SPARQL queries in a web browser.
-Queries run from either our SPARQL endpoint or our SPARQL query editor will produce persistent, shareable URLs.
+Queries run against our SPARQL endpoint or from our SPARQL query editor will produce persistent, shareable URLs.
 Build SPARQL endpoint requests by appending the following parameters to the base URL: http://id.nlm.nih.gov/sparql.

 {:.data-table-standard .row-border .hover}
 Parameter | Valid Values (SELECT Queries) | Valid Values (CONSTRUCT Queries) | Default Value | Use Case